veertuinc/anka-docs/anka-virtualization-cli/nested-virtualization.md

   Running Docker and other types of virtualization within your Anka VMs.
 ---

-Starting in Anka 2.5.0, Nested Virtualization has received a large refactor and expanded support. **It is now enabled by default.**
+Starting in Anka 2.5.0, Nested Virtualization has received a large refactor and expanded support. **It is now enabled by default.** However, note that Nested Virtualization has many instabilities and limitations that it's best to consider running things like Docker or Android Studio Emulators on linux instead.

+{{< hint warning >}}
+Please avoid suspending VMs while Docker or other nested virtualization apps are started.
+You will need to start the apps post-vm start.
+{{< /hint >}}

 ## System Requirements

-- At the moment only Big Sur hosts and both Catalina and Big Sur VMs can use Nested Virtualization.
+- Host macOS >= Catalina + Anka VM with Big Sur.

 - We've tested on i7 Mac Minis and cannot guarantee that it will work properly on different hardware.